China set to win Asia gold pricing race with new exchange

 A successful take-up could see more gold priced and paid for in yuan rather than the U.S. dollar, challenging the traditional dominance of London and New York in trading.

-Asia, which accounts for about two thirds of global gold consumption, has long been clamoring to gain pricing power over bullion, although previous efforts have failed to win investor backing.
+Asia, which accounts for about two thirds of global gold consumption, has long been clamouring to gain pricing power over bullion, although previous efforts have failed to win investor backing.

 China’s efforts have the best chance of success, say market players, as it has a huge home market.
 With imports of over 1,000 tonnes of gold last year and local production of about 400 tonnes, China consumes over a third of global supply.

-SGE’s global bourse, which will be situated in the new Shanghai free trade zone, is China’s biggest step toward being a price-discovery center by allowing foreign players to take part in the domestic market and by letting them trade in yuan.
+SGE’s global bourse, which will be situated in the new Shanghai free trade zone, is China’s biggest step towards being a price-discovery centre by allowing foreign players to take part in the domestic market and by letting them trade in yuan.

-“What we will see over time is the move toward pricing of gold and other commodities in offshore RMB,” said Jeremy East, global head of metals trading at Standard Chartered.
+“What we will see over time is the move towards pricing of gold and other commodities in offshore RMB,” said Jeremy East, global head of metals trading at Standard Chartered.

 “This potentially has global implications, for instance any producer selling gold into China would be paid in RMB rather than in dollar, which has been the traditional pricing currency hitherto.”